BookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • DO reapply sunscreen every two hours or as soon as baby gets out of the water.

 • DON’T chase babies and kids when applying sunscreen, especially when it comes to sunscreen sprays.
-In order for those sprays to be effective, they must be sprayed 1 inch from the skin.
+In order for those sprays to be effective, they must be sprayed one inch from the skin.
 Spray until the skin glistens.

 • DON’T be afraid to use sunscreen sticks; just make sure to apply them correctly.
 You should apply a sunscreen stick back and forth to make sure there’s an adequate amount of sunscreen on the skin.
 Afterward, you still have to rub the sunscreen in fully.